2022 - 2023 Application Cycle Key Dates:

 - March 1: Students may browse opportunities in VSLO.

 - April 1: We will begin to extend offers for available slots.

 - Only senior medical students (fourth-year students) may apply for our clinical eelctives.

-- Our program currently accepts applications from students from North
+- We accept applications from students from North

 American (US, Canada, Puerto Rico) LCME-accredited medical schools and